Learn how to integrate Shopify with WordPress to build an eCommerce store with all the advanced capabilities of Shopify in this detailed guide.

-Click on Setup Shipping and you will be taken to Shopify’s settings page for shipping.
+Click on Setup Shipping, and you will be taken to Shopify’s settings page for shipping.

-You will need to define Shipping origin, which by default will be set to your store address you entered while setting up your account.
+You will need to define Shipping origin, which by default will be set to the store address you entered while setting up your account.
 This address will be used to calculate shipping rates, and you can choose to edit it for a different shipping origin.

 You can further define Shipping zones and corresponding rates to those locations depending on factors such as weight.
 You will need to set domestic and international shipping rates.

-You can also add Fulfillment and drop shipping providers including Shipwire, Rakuten, and Amazon Multi-Channel Fulfillment if that fits your needs.
+You can also add Fulfillment and dropshipping providers, including Shipwire, Rakuten, and Amazon Multi-Channel Fulfillment, if that fits your needs.

 Shopify has made it really to choose your shipping regions, adding rates for different zones, and even defining tax charges for different countries.

 You can go on configuring other settings for your Shopify store, but these basic configurations should make your store ready to sell your products.